Position Summary:

 - Contract service provider experience.

-- Strong understanding is required of the biopharmaceutical drug development process including regulatory filings and quality inspections and audits.
+- Strong understanding is required of biopharmaceutical manufacturing including regulatory filings and quality inspections and audits.

-- Domestic and Overseas Travel is required for this role.
+- Domestic and International travel is required for this role.

 EEO Statement (US-Based Employees): Studies have shown that women and people of color are less likely to apply for jobs unless they believe they meet every one of the qualifications in the exact way they are described in job postings.
 We are committed to building a diverse, equitable, inclusive, and innovative company, and we are looking for the BEST candidate for the job.
 That candidate may be one who comes from a less traditional background or may meet the qualifications in a different way.
 We strongly encourage you to apply, especially if the reason you are the best candidate isn’t exactly what we describe here.